jvdl/vite-full-stack/README.md

-# vite-full-stack
+# Vite Full Stack

-A full stack option for a Vite application
+This template provides a minimal setup to get started with a full stack application in Vite.